amartinez808/hl7-to-fhir-converter/README.md

 ## Streamlit demo tips
 - Use the **De-identify PHI** toggle before sharing screenshots or POSTing outside the lab.
+- Chat with the **Conversion Copilot** (bottom of the page) to get segment-by-segment explanations, warnings, and recommendation follow-ups after each conversion.
 - The **Quality** tab lists completeness scores per resource; expand any red flag to read anomaly details.
 - **Download JSON / NDJSON** buttons give you ready-to-share payloads.
 - The **Send to FHIR** section uses the built-in `FHIRClient`; audit entries appear in `out/audit_events.ndjson`.